Maulem/Hacking-Library/README.md

 ## Wireshark

-Wireshark is mostly used as an Sniffing tool to analise protocols when the computer send or receive packages.
+Wireshark is mostly used as an Sniffing tool to analise protocols when the computer send or receive packages, it can also be used with a Man in the Middle attack to analyze the traffic between host and victim.

 #### Important Filters

+- Filters packages sent or received by an IP address.
+Useful for analizing an especific computer:

 > ip.addr==192.168.0.1

+- Filters only the packages that this IP has sent:

 > ip.src==192.168.0.1

+- Filters only the packages that this IP will receive:

 > ip.dst==192.168.0.1

+- Filters tcp packages by an especific port.
+Useful when filtering the communication of an specific service:

 > tcp.port==xxx